dexeonify/firefox-css/README.md

 to my liking.

-I'm currently daily-driving *Firefox Nightly*, so naturally I will try to update as soon as possible if there's any breaking changes.
+I'm currently daily-driving *Firefox Nightly*, so naturally I will try to update as soon as possible if there are any breaking changes.

 ## Features